EntilZha/entilzha.github.io/content/posts/2019/december/debug_ml_code.md

 ### Document Tensor Shapes

 Its extremely helpful to know tensor shapes during development and helps reduce time when looking at code again.
-Here are is a sample forward pass of a pytorch model with shape annotations:
+Here is a sample forward pass of a pytorch model with shape annotations:

 ```python
 def forward(self, text, length):